 Losing a loved one is always hard, but it can be especially difficult when you know their death could have been avoided.
 If you have lost a family member or friend due to negligence, you have the right to hold the responsible company or person accountable for their wrongdoing.

 We are a personal injury firm located here in Myrtle Beach, focusing on catastrophic injury and wrongful death cases.
-It’s all we do, and as a result, we have to come to learn the common questions and concerns survivors have regarding the legal process The following list will hopefully provide some answers, but please know that our team is here to help with any questions you may have during this difficult time.
+It’s all we do, and as a result, we have to come to learn the common questions and concerns survivors have regarding the legal process The following list will hopefully provide some answers, but please know that our South Carolina wrongful death attorney is here to help with any questions you may have during this difficult time.

 1. What does the legal term “wrongful death” mean?